hezronkimutai/task-management-system/README.md

 The frontend application will start on **http://localhost:3000**

 ### Frontend Features:
-- React 19 with TypeScript
+- React 19.1.1 with TypeScript 4.9.5
+- Modern React with latest features
 - Responsive design
 - Hot reload during development
 - Configured to work with backend API
+- Web Vitals 5.1.0 for performance monitoring
+- Router support with react-router-dom 7.1.7
+- HTTP client with axios 1.7.9

 ## Development Workflow